Marketplace: Etymology

 The term market comes from the Latin mercatus ("market place").
 The earliest recorded use of the term market in English is in the Anglo-Saxon Chronicle of 963, a work that was created during the reign of Alfred the Great (r.
 871–899) and subsequently distributed, copied throughout English monasteries.
-The exact phrase was "Ic wille þæt markete beo in þe selue tun", meaning "I desire that there be a market in the same town."
+The exact phrase was "Ic wille þæt markete beo in þe selue tun", meaning "I desire that there be a market in the same town".

 History

 In prehistory

 Markets have existed since ancient times.
 Some historians have argued that a type of market has existed since humans first began to engage in trade.
-Open air, public markets were known in ancient Babylonia, Assyria, Phoenicia, the Land of Israel, Greece, Egypt and on the Arabian peninsula.
+Open air and public markets were known in ancient Babylonia, Assyria, Phoenicia, Greece, Egypt, and the Arabian peninsula.
 However, not all societies developed a system of markets.
 The Greek historian Herodotus noted that markets did not evolve in ancient Persia.

 Across the Mediterranean and Aegean, a network of markets emerged from the early Bronze Age.
-A vast array of goods were traded, including: salt, lapis lazuli, dyes, cloth, metals, pots, ceramics, statues, spears and other implements.
+A vast array of goods were traded, including salt, lapis lazuli, dyes, cloth, metals, pots, ceramics, statues, spears, and other implements.
 Archaeological evidence suggests that Bronze Age traders segmented trade routes according to geographical circuits.
 Both produce and ideas travelled along these trade routes.

 In the Middle East, documentary sources suggest that a form of bazaar first developed around 3000 BCE.
 Early bazaars occupied a series of alleys along the length of the city, typically stretching from one city gate to a different gate on the other side of the city.
-The bazaar at Tabriz, for example, stretches along 1.5 kilometres of street and is the longest vaulted bazaar in the world.
+The bazaar at Tabriz, for example, stretches along kilometers of street and is the longest vaulted bazaar in the world.
 Moosavi argues that the Middle Eastern bazaar evolved in a linear pattern, whereas the market places of the West were more centralised.
 The Greek historian Herodotus noted that in Egypt, roles were reversed compared with other cultures, and Egyptian women frequented the market and carried on trade, while the men remained at home weaving cloth.
-He also described The Babylonian Marriage Market.
+He also described the Babylonian marriage market, an account that inspired an 1875 painting by Edwin Long.

 In antiquity

 In antiquity, markets were typically situated in the town's centre.
-The market was surrounded by alleyways inhabited by skilled artisans, such as metal-workers, leather workers and carpenters.
+The market was surrounded by alleyways inhabited by skilled artisans, such as metal workers, leather workers, and carpenters.
 These artisans may have sold wares directly from their premises, but also prepared goods for sale on market days.